pylada/pylada-light/README.rst

 Minimal version of pylada necessary to just run the crystal,VASP,ewald,jobs,and database modules

-Constructed by Peter Graf from Mayeul de'Avezac's pylada
+Constructed by Peter Graf from Mayeul d'Avezac's pylada